xeolabs/xeometry-guide/fittingThingsInView.md

-# Fitting things in view
+# Fitting Things in View

 You can fly or jump the camera to fit given models, objects, types or boundaries in view.